RafLaf/webcam/README.md

 ## test of the performance of the demonstration

 You may have problem setting up the hdmi output, and want to verify that the demonstration is running well.
-## video :
-in order to setup a video
+In order to do that, setup a video simulation of the demo :

 1. download a video and put it in this repo.
 2. put reference images inside a folder with the folowing structure :
     -folder